Skip to Content

 Cheng Xiao

-Cheng Xiao is a PhD student specializing in psycholinguistics and second language acquisition.
-Her research focuses on the processing of emotional prosody in Mandarin Chinese.
-She is also interested in using fMRI to examine the brain processing of emotional prosody and semantics for native speakers and L2 learners.
-She has a B.A. in Humanities Science, a B.Ec. in Finance, and an M.A. in Linguistics and Applied Linguistics from Wuhan University.
+Cheng Xiao is a PhD candidate specializing in psycho/neuro-linguistics and second language acquisition.
+Her research focuses on the processing of emotional prosody and semantics in native speakers and L2 learners.
+She has a BA in Humanities Science, a BEc in Finance, and an MA in Linguistics and Applied Linguistics from Wuhan University.
+Her personal website is available here.

 Challenge the conventional.
 Create the exceptional.
 No Limits.